Boost Broadband Speed

-Browser.
+Do you have the latest browser?
 If you're still using the web browsing software that came with your computer years ago, switching is a must.

 Consider a software boost

 If your connection's so slow that even simple browsing takes forever, it might be worth considering a software solution.